mperezs06408/revenue-dashboard/README.md

 - [Revenue Dashboard by GitHub Pages](https://mperezs06408.github.io/revenue-dashboard/)

-### Additional information

-Data comparison with the total of data provided (by percentage) to complete the demo was left by default over the general overview. e.g. Percentage showed in total revenue is a stacked data.

-In the next implementation this feature will be add.

 ### Available taxonomy for Revenue Dashboard

 Because Revenue Dashboard implements Mantis Templates as a first version, code implementation for this DEMO is located over the next taxonomy: